You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Paul Sahagun A.K.A.
 Tha Wreking Ball (or TWB for short) started rapping around 12 years.
 With what started off as a joke spoof on “The West Side Connections” “Bow Down” single, the talent was recognized.
-TWB’s songs and lyrics were always split between Christian Rap and mainstream or “secular” rap due in large part to his strong Christian faith instilled by his parents, however, presently he is undergoing the transformation from "luke-warm" christian to full on all out for Jesus Christ.
+TWB’s songs and lyrics were always split between Christian Rap and mainstream or “secular” rap due in large part to his strong Christian faith instilled by his parents.
 Tha Wreking Ball started with recording from CD to a tape deck, mainly for his own amusement, obtaining instrumentals from singles, friends, or the internet.

 In late 1997 TWB did a small performance at a party, when his talent was recognized by a youth minister from Bakersfield, CA. Shortly thereafter, TWB performed a small Christian Rap tour in Bakersfield, CA.